keeps/dbptk-developer/README.md

 Database Preservation Toolkit
 =============================

 The Database Preservation Toolkit allows conversion between Database formats, including connection to live systems, for purposes of digitally preserving databases.
-The toolkit allows conversion of live or backed-up databases into preservation formats such as **DBML** or **SIARD**, XML-based formats created for the purpose of database preservation.
+The toolkit allows conversion of live or backed-up databases into preservation formats such as **SIARD**, a XML-based format created for the purpose of database preservation.
 The toolkit also allows conversion of the preservation formats back into live systems to allow the full functionality of databases.
 For example, it supports a specialized export into MySQL, optimized for PhpMyAdmin, so the database can be fully  experimented using a web interface.

 This toolkit was part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest on this particular feature.
 It is now being further developed in the [EARK project](http://www.eark-project.com/) together with a new version of the SIARD preservation format.